insdaguirre/InstaBot_ChromeExtension/README.md

 ![Instagram Bot Extension](render.png)

 A Chrome extension for Instagram automation that works directly in your browser.
-Follow and unfollow users with precise control while using your real Instagram session.
+Follow users in batches and unfollow them selectively using search-based detection.

 ---